 4.1 The Vision for Earby is set out below.
 It will help to guide future opportunities identified within the masterplan, ensuring that future projects, investment opportunities and interventions fundamentally supports and aligns with the Vision and its objectives.
-Encapsulating all that modern town life has to offer, set within a remarkable rural landscape.
+Blending the community and character of village life within a welcoming, walkable town, set within a remarkable rural landscape.